population-research/uganda-covid/response/wber_response.md

 	Workplaces, and Residential.

 	The coverage varies depending on the location type and area.
-	If there is an insufficient number to avoid privacy concerns and to meet Google's quality threshold, the date/location type combination will be missing.
+	If there is an insufficient number to avoid privacy concerns or to meet Google's quality threshold, the date/location type combination will be missing.
 	Date/location type combinations can be missing from regional data, while